 The formation of the United States Dragon & Lion Dance Federation came about after two members of the Executive Board (Phong Vo and Nelson Ferreira) were attending the 2016 Genting World Lion Dance Championships, held in Malaysia.
-There Mr. Vo and Mr. Ferreira had a meeting with the First Vice President of the International Dragon & Lion Dance Federation (IDLDF), Mr. Leong Lik Thong and Secretary Ms. Lee where they explained the details of forming, organizing and running a Dragon & Lion Dance Federation that would be eligible for membership with the IDLDF.
+There Mr. Vo and Mr. Ferreira had a meeting with the First Vice President of the International Dragon & Lion Dance Federation (IDLDF), Mr. Leong Lik Thong and Secretary Ms. Lee where they explained the details of forming, organizing and running a Dragon & Lion Dance Federation within the United States that can be part of the international community.

 Upon returning to the US, a group of fellow Dragon and Lion Dance coaches, team leaders and school owners, from across the nation, was formed into a preparatory committee that began meeting to discuss the information gathered at the meeting, with Mr. Leong, to form a national organization focused on the development of Dragon and Lion Dance in the United States.
 Members of the preparatory committee approached coaches, team leaders and masters from all over the country to seek their advice, insights and opinions on how this proposed national organization should function and help develop these arts and its practitioners.